Rafting and kayaking

 The undisturbed Hutt River Gorge between Pakuratahi Forks and Te Marua, with its exceptional water quality, pristine indigenous forest, large boulders and sides of sheer bedrock, is popular for whitewater rafting and kayaking.

-Take food, water and survival gear and wear a wetsuit, lifejacket and helmet.
+Take food, water, survival gear, lifejackets, helmet and wear a wetsuit as the water is cold even in summer.
 Let someone responsible know your intentions.

 While the Hutt River gorge is a challenge for experienced kayakers, the river south of Birchville is much more forgiving and ideal for beginner and intermediate level paddlers.
 There is good river access at the Birchville and Totara Park bridges.